 You can place any bet that would typically be available at any sportsbook online or in Las Vegas.
 This includes prop bets, straight bets, money lines, totals, teasers, parlays, and more.
 While live betting is legal, without an online option, it’s fairly unrealistic at the moment.

 This is the obvious issue in NC right now.
 The casinos are located on the far West side of the state, making it an unrealistic trip for residents that live near the coast.
 So, what options do you have?
-We don’t recommend offshore books, too many horror stories.
+We don’t recommend offshore books, as there have been too many horror stories.
 What we recommend checking out is Monkey Knife Fight.
 They offer a DFS-approach to prop betting.
 It’s similar to sports betting and a ton of fun.
 Looking to hit it big?
 DraftKings has DFS contests with $1 million top prizes that run every week!